 All throughout the election, Trump kept on coming to the defense of Russian President Vladimir Putin.
 Probably the most outrageous time he did so was during a 2015 interview on Morning Joe.

-During the interview, Trump was asked how he felt about Vladimir Putin complimenting him, and Trump said he felt good about it.
+Trump was asked how he felt about Vladimir Putin complimenting him, and Trump said he felt good about it.
 Joe Scarborough pointed out that Putin kills journalists and political opponents, in addition to invading countries.
 Trump said that at least Putin is a leader, unlike Barack Obama.

 When Scarborough once again pointed out that Putin kills journalists, Trump said, “Well, I think our country does plenty of killing also, Joe.”